 JTSI research is diverse but the unifying theme is Energy MaterialsCurrent areas of research includes ceramic processing, electrochemistry, batteries, fuel cells, heterogeneous catalysis, hydrogen, materials, photochemistry and solid state ionics.

-The quality and impact of Irvine’s research has been recognised by a number of national and international awards, including the Royal Society’s Hughes Medal in 2021, the Lord Kelvin Medal from the Royal Society of Edinburgh in 2018, the Schönbeim gold medal from the European Fuel Cell Forum in 2016, the RSC Sustainable Energy Award in 2015, and earlier RSC recognition by being awarded the Bacon and Beilby awards.
+The quality and impact of Irvine’s research has been recognised by a number of national and international awards, including the honour of the Commander of the Order of the British Empire(CBE) in the Kings Birthday Honours List 2024, the Royal Society’s Hughes Medal in 2021, the Lord Kelvin Medal from the Royal Society of Edinburgh in 2018, the Schönbeim gold medal from the European Fuel Cell Forum in 2016, the RSC Sustainable Energy Award in 2015, and earlier RSC recognition by being awarded the Bacon and Beilby awards.

 Highlights of Irvine’s activities include discovery of the emergent nanomaterials phenomenon, establishing the field of oxide fuel electrodes, delivering high performance direct carbon fuel cells and demonstration of significant hydride ion conductivity.
 Other important achievements relate to photocatalysis, lithium-ion batteries, non-stoichiometric oxides, structure/poperty/function relationships, catalysis, electrocatalysis and bioenergy.